 Rob takes the Wismec Predator 228 for a spin over a couple of weeks.
-Is this one of 2017’s best vape mods?
+Is the Wismec Predator one of 2017’s best vape mods?
+Read on to find out!

 The Wismec Predator 228 is another fine addition to Wismec’s ever-growing collection of high-powered, well-specced, super-affordable vape mods.